Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 Recall that Cargo's `run` command will automatically trigger a `build` if it detects that source files have been changed since the last time the program was built.
-We can also pass the `-q` flag to keep the output quiet--that is, not show all the verbose output that comes with a bare `cargo build` command.
+We can also pass the `-q` flag to keep the output quiet—that is, not show all the verbose output that comes with a bare `cargo build` command.

 ```shell